mbrowniebytes/yii2-clean-assets/README.md

 Done.
 Removed 0 web/assets/ caches
 ```

-Since -keep=2 was supplied, the 2 newest caches were kept.
+Since -keep=2 was supplied, the 2 newest caches would be kept.

 ```php
 You could place in a common event so assets are 'auto' cleaned